stewsters/zomgRL/README.md

 Zombie Groovy Rogue Like

-I'm starting a zombie based roguelike.
+This is my first roguelike, and was being done for the 7DRL Challenge 2013.
 You will start in a small city and have to exterminate the zombie hordes.
-This is my first roguelike, and is being done for the 7DRL Challenge 2013.

 My initial plans include:
 + A randomly generated city